daemon3000/InputManager/README.md

 The *InputManager* can have one or more input configurations(e.g. one for keyboard and mouse and one for a Xbox controller), each one with its own set of axes(like the ones provided by Unity's input manager).

+## Platforms
+Compatible with Windows 7, Windows 8 Desktop, Windows 8 Store, Linux, Mac OSX, WebPlayer and Android(not tested on iOS but it might work).
+Requires the latest version of Unity.

 ## Getting Started
 ### Setup
 1. Open the InputManager project, export the folder named "InputManager" as a unitypackage and import it in your project.
 You don't need to export the "Examples" folder if you don't want to.